 - Absorption drying: These systems are less common than others, but can be more cost-effective.
 However, some residue may remain, and you may need to replace materials frequently.

 How Dry Does Compressed Air Need to Be?

-- Some applications — such as painting, printing, and some kinds of air-powered instruments — are highly sensitive to moisture in the compressed air stream.
-For these applications, you may need a multi-stage solution that removes as much water as possible from the air.
+Some applications — such as painting, printing and some kinds of air-powered instruments — are highly sensitive to moisture in the compressed air stream.
+For these, you may need a multi-stage solution that removes as much water as possible from the air.

-- For other applications, such as tire fill, the moisture content of the air stream may not be as critical.
-Simply draining excess water out of the receiver tank and lines on a regular basis, and perhaps adding a mechanical separator, might be enough.
+For other tasks, such as tire fill, the air's moisture content may be less critical.
+Regularly draining excess water out of the receiver tank and lines, and perhaps adding a mechanical separator, might be enough.

-- For most applications, such as powering pneumatic tools and equipment, a refrigerated air dryer, which reduces the dew point to 38-40°F, is adequate.
+- For most applications, such as powering pneumatic tools and equipment, a refrigerated air dryer is adequate for reducing the dewpoint to 38 to 40 degrees Fahrenheit.

-- For sensitive applications such as pharmaceutical production, food manufacturing, or medical air, a desiccant dryer is likely to be needed to get the dew point down to -40 to -100°F.
+- For sensitive uses such as pharmaceutical production, food manufacturing or medical air, a desiccant dryer is likely to be necessary to get the dewpoint down to minus 40 to minus 100 degrees Fahrenheit.

-- Some processes may be governed by ISO standards for air quality.
+ISO standards for air quality may govern some processes.
 ISO 8573 lays out purity classes for air, including moisture content.

 - Class 9: ≤10 g water/m3 air

 - Class 8: ≤ 5 g water/m3 air